Borderline Personality Disorder Treatment

 Our partial hospitalization program (PHP) and intensive outpatient program (IOP) allow clients to expand their independent living skills while increasing their responsibilities.

-A FARR Accredited and Level II transitional living community, Osceola House residences allow individuals to step down to semi-independent living while attending our outpatient programming.
+A FARR Accredited and Level II transitional living community, Osceola Village residences allow individuals to step down to semi-independent living while attending our outpatient programming.

 How We Treat BPD: Dialectical Behavior Talk Therapy